mrmins/EmojiRaiting/README.md

     color: 'red', //Use color name (red, blue, black, etc.), HexColor (#abc123, #cecece, #b35c22) or RGB like rgb(255, 0, 0)
     emojis: emojis  //In case you want to define your own list of emojis
     count: 7, //VERY OPTIONAL - In case you want set 1 emoji in the array and display N number of them.
+    UTF8: true, //By default, the EmojiRaiting plugin insert the meta tag to your code.
     callback: myFunctionName, //Returns event and currentValue in the change event
     debug: false //Boolean value
 });